bmeg/iceberg-schema-tools/docs/link-data-object.md

 The `href` field is used to describe the location of the target node [see more.](https://json-schema.org/draft/2019-09/json-schema-hypermedia.html#href)

+### `templatePointers`

 The `templatePointers` field is used to describe the location of the target node within the source node.
-The schema writer can use this json pointer to retrieve the template variables from the vertext body.
+The schema writer can use this json pointer to retrieve the template variables from the vertex body.

+> * The value of the "templatePointers" link description property MUST be an object.
+> * Each property value in the object MUST be a valid JSON Pointer

 See [more](https://json-schema.org/draft/2019-09/json-schema-hypermedia.html#rfc.section.6.4.1)

 #### Example